-- At its regular meeting held on 3 May 2016, the NBRM's Operational Monetary Policy Committee decided to increase the interest rate on CB bills by 0.75 percentage points, from 3.25% to 4%.
+At the regular meeting of the NBRM's Operational Monetary Policy Committee held on 3 May 2016, it was decided the interest rate on CB bills to be increased by 0.75 percentage points, from 3.25% to 4%.
 The decision to tighten the monetary policy is a reaction to the increased demand for foreign currency and pressures on banks' deposit base, which were entirely due to the deteriorating expectations of economic agents, caused by the unstable political situation in the country.
-Thus, the change in the interest rate is a response to the influence of the non-economic factors. - The National Bank Council adopted the Decision on reserve requirement, which increased the reserve requirement rate for banks' liabilities in domestic currency with FX clause.
+Thus, the change in the interest rate is a response to the action of factors of non-economic nature.

+- The National Bank Council adopted the Decision on reserve requirement, which increased the reserve requirement rate for banks' liabilities in domestic currency with FX clause.
 The measure has been aimed at further encouraging the process of denarization of deposits in the domestic banking system.
-Given the negligible market share of these liabilities in the banks' balance sheets, the changes have been made for the sole purposes of further maintenance of low propensity of the economic agents to place this type of deposits in domestic commercial banks. - In order to maintain and increase deposits in the domestic banking system, the National Bank Council reviewed and improved the terms for placing foreign currency deposits of domestic banks at the National Bank and adopted the Decision on foreign currency deposit with the National Bank of the Republic of Macedonia.
+Given the negligible market share of these liabilities in the banks' balance sheets, the changes are exclusively for further maintenance of low propensity of the economic agents for placing this type of deposits in domestic commercial banks. - In order to maintain and increase deposits in the domestic banking system, the National Bank Council reviewed and improved the terms for placing foreign currency deposits of domestic banks at the National Bank and adopted the Decision on foreign currency deposit with the National Bank of the Republic of Macedonia.
 Accordingly, starting from 13 May 2016, the banks can place foreign currency deposits at the central bank at higher interest rates compared to the current negative interest rates that prevail in the international financial markets.
 It is expected that this measure will contribute to reduce the cost of domestic banks, which would accordingly contribute to higher interest rates on the deposits of their clients, domestic legal and natural persons.